For early stage prostate cancer

-While many clinics treat advanced prostate cancer, there is one clinic in Germany that has an initial 100% response rate with trans-urethral prostate hyperthermia.
+While many clinics treat advanced prostate cancer, there is one clinic in Germany that has had phenomenal results with trans-urethral prostate hyperthermia.
 Available only in Germany, this treatment is painless and there are absolutely no side effects.

 This treatment also clears up any urinary issues and BPH.

 In use for over 25 years, thousands of men have been cured of early stage prostate cancer with this procedure.
 It is not used in cancer that has spread out side of the prostate.
 Treatment takes only one week.